cjratcliff/ml-compiled/docs/td.rst

 Both global and local versions of the parameters are maintained for the policy and value nets.

-The advantage function for doing action atin state st is the sum of discounted rewards plus the difference in the value functions between the states:
+The advantage function for doing action :math:`a_t` in state :math:`s_t` is the sum of discounted rewards plus the difference in the value functions between the states:

 .. math::